sceredi/VAR-wlals-recognition/README.md

 The project aims to classify videos of Word Level American Sign Language into their glosses.
 It's also possible to classify each signer using traditional methods and representation learning.

+You can find the kaggle dataset related to this project [here](https://kaggle.com/datasets/fdb78b5c01260112e1e2b4c14c53691c5de616c3dd7db20e3a6a8fc64e6b590d).
+You won't find the 6th and 7th notebooks as they are related to a different dataset.

 ## Project structure
 - [1_data_preprocessing.ipynb](./1_data_preprocessing.ipynb): shows the preprocessing of the dataset;
 - [2_handcrafted.ipynb](./2_handcrafted.ipynb): shows the handcrafted feature extraction;